COMPENDIAL UPDATES

 [comment deadline March 31, 2026]

-monograph Phenytoin Injection R Would require compliance with BP’s Parenteral Preparations 3/12/2026
+mono Phenytoin Injection R Would require compliance with BP’s Parenteral Preparations 3/12/2026

 EP